 - "Getting Your Foreign Affairs in Order: An Immigration Enforcement Update," Stoel Rives Seminar Series, 2008

-- Sacramento Area Commerce and Trade Association, Member Relations Committee
+- Greater Sacramento Area Economic Council, Investor Relations Committee

 - "California: Employee's E-Mails With Lawyer Are Not Privileged When Sent Via Company Computer," World of Employment, Jan.
 2011

 - Interviewed by Comstock's, "Litigation Litany," Oct.
 2009